codyhouff/Arduino_Pick_And_Place_Robotic_Arm/README.md

 </p>

 # Motivation
 This was for a Mechatronics project.
 Me and my partner could create anything, we weren't allowed to use most of the built in functions in the Arduino IDE so we could learn how to write code that will work directly with microprocessors.
-We ambitiously chose to Design and program (in C++) a pick and place robot using an Arduino, sensors, circuits, and reverse engineered a Mindstorms NXT kit using an Oscilloscope
+We ambitiously chose to Design and program (in C++) a pick and place robot using an Arduino, sensors, circuits, and reverse engineer a Mindstorms NXT kit using an Oscilloscope

 # Table of Contents